maverick001/ObjDetect/README.md

 ## Description

 This Android application demonstrates real-time object detection using EfficientDet-Lite model.
-The app allows users to select preset images or capture new photos using the device camera and then identifies objects within the image, drawing bounding boxes around them and displaying their labels along with confidence scores.
+It allows users to select local images from phone's internal drive or capture new photos using the back camera, and then identifies objects instantly on the photo, and displays their labels along with confidence scores.

 ## Features